Comparison

 Bottom line

 Crisp is a great product.
 Genuinely.
 Their design is clean, their pricing is fair compared to Intercom or Zendesk, and the multi-channel inbox works well.
-If you need a customer messaging platform that handles email, WhatsApp, and Messenger alongside live chat, Crisp is one of the best options out there.
+If you need a customer messaging platform that handles email, WhatsApp, and Messenger alongside live chat, Crisp is one of the best options out there at a reasonable price.

 You know what you need.
-If it's a full messaging platform, go Crisp.
-If it's "just put my website chats in Telegram," that's us.
-No hard feelings either way.
+If it's a full messaging platform, Crisp is a solid pick.
+If it's "just put my website chats in Telegram," that's TGLiveChat.

 Common questions